Can you think of a major business without a logo? Bet you can’t!

 Educate Yourself about Logos (Logo Design 101)

 But wait… isn’t that what I’m paying someone else for?
 Sure.
 But if you want to buy the best car or the finest wine, you need to know what you’re asking for.
-Learn enough so that you can ‘talk the talk’ and get the best results from your logo design project.
+Learn enough so that you can ‘talk the talk’ and get the best results from your project.

 Types of Logos